- Course: BA Sociology and International Relations

 How would you describe the guidance you've received?

 The SSP and POLIS staff have been really helpful throughout my degree.
 The teaching has been of a high standard and I have always felt supported.
-Lectures and seminar tutors are always happy to talk about any issues you have and their open doors have been really valuable, especially in final year.
+Lecturers and seminar tutors are always happy to talk about any issues you have and their open doors have been really valuable, especially in final year.

 What do you think of the facilities?